Ixelles Ponds

-The Ixelles Ponds (Étangs d'Ixelles) or Elsene Ponds (Vijvers van Elsene) are two freshwater ponds in the Brussels municipality of Ixelles, Belgium.
+The Ixelles Ponds (Étangs d'Ixelles, /fr/) or Elsene Ponds (Vijvers van Elsene, /nl/) are two freshwater ponds in the Brussels municipality of Ixelles, Belgium.
 The ponds we can see today are those spared by a 19th-century campaign of drying the wetlands of the Maelbeek valley between La Cambre Abbey and the Place Eugène Flagey/Eugène Flageyplein.

 The two long and narrow ponds, whose total lengths are approximately 700 m, and widths are approximately 50 m, are aligned on a roughly North–South axis and are separated by a narrow strip of land.
 With the surrounding park, the Ixelles Ponds are the tip of a long strip of almost uninterrupted greenery reaching all the way from the Sonian Forest deep into Brussels' urban tissue.

-The ponds are an extremely popular recreation area for local residents pertaining to the Belgian upper-crust.
+The ponds are a popular recreation area for local residents pertaining to the Belgian upper-crust.
 However, in the late 1990s, the water was polluted with cyanobacteria.
 This is still the case with the boating lake in the nearby Bois de la Cambre/Ter Kamerenbos where signs are posted at regular intervals, warning of a risk of botulism.
 Fishing is allowed in the ponds on Wednesdays, Sundays and public holidays.